TheThingsNetwork/docs/_content/gateways/thethingsindoor/faq.md

 Since this is a EUI based gateway, select the `I'm using the legacy packet forwarder` option while registering the gateway and add your 64bit (8byte) EUI in the `GatewayID` tab.
 The console automatically prepends lower case `eui-` to your ID.
 If registering using `ttnctl`, please follow the convention of `eui-<your 64bit EUI in lower case for the hex alphabets>`.

+**Can I use any browser to configure the gateway?**
+The WiFi config page has a small JS issue when working with Firefox.
+Chrome will work just fine.
+There will be an automatic firmware update soon that will fix this.

 **Q. I don't live in Europe or in the US, can I still use the gateway?**

 Currently, the gateway only supports the EU868 and US915 frequency plans.
 Near the end of Q1, all frequency plans will be supported.